san-diego-tech-conference/SD_Tech_Conference/submission.md

 permalink: /submission/
 ---

-There are two tracks available for applications to the San Diego Cyber Conference:
+There are two tracks available for applications to the San Diego Undergraduate Tech Conference:

 ### Track 1: Completed and Near-Completed Projects
 - Submit an abstract of the project that you would use in your paper (about 150-250 words). *(Don’t worry about perfection.
 You can edit this for your final Summer submission.)*